geramirez/concourse-talk/PITCHME.md

 ```
 ---
 ## Resources
-Resources are objects serve as inputs and outputs for the pipeline
+Resources are the inputs and outputs of jobs
 ```
 resources:
 - name: git-repo